REVIEW: LE PETIT CHEF

 As always, we were responsible for the beverages, working closely with the chefs and curating bespoke drinks pairings to compliment the varied flavour profiles of each course.

-There was ‘Le Chat Noir’ – made up of gin, Lillet Blanc, Henry Bardouin Pastis, fresh lime juice, syrup and tarragon – to accompany the Gallic starter course; the ‘Maghrebi TT’ – a hybrid of gin, spicy honey syrup, lemon verbena tea & mint – for diners to dip as they traversed the Middle East; a Pineapple Mango cobbler for attendees to enjoy as they reached the Indian leg of their voyage; and a ‘Sgroppino’ consisting of vodka, lemon ice cream and sparkling wine to round off the evening with a refreshing alcoholic zing.
+There was ‘Le Chat Noir’ – made up of gin, Lillet Blanc, Henry Bardouin Pastis, fresh lime juice, syrup and tarragon – to accompany the Gallic starter course; the ‘Maghrebi TT’ – a hybrid of gin, spicy honey syrup, lemon verbena tea & mint – for diners to dip as they traversed the Middle East; a Pineapple Mango cobbler for attendees to enjoy as they reached the Indian leg of their voyage; and a ‘Sgroppino’ consisting of vodka, lemon sorbet and sparkling wine to round off the evening with a refreshing alcoholic zing.

 Afterwards, appetites satisfied and childish wonder induced, attendees were invited downstairs for the perfect post-dinner refreshments in our atmospheric Cellar Bar.